Table of Contents

 - Liver function

 These tests measure how well your liver is working.
 Some of the tests measure liver enzymes (proteins that help the body break down other substances) such as alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP).
-High levels of liver enzymes may be a sign of liver inflammat.
+High levels of liver enzymes may be a sign of liver inflammation.
 Several HIV drugs can cause elevated liver enzymes.
 Liver function tests also measure bilirubin, which comes from the breakdown of hemoglobin from RBCs.
 High levels of bilirubin may indicate liver problems.
 Taking the HIV drug Reyataz (atazanavir) can increase bilirubin levels; however, this rise in bilirubin is harmless.

 - Kidney function

 These tests measure how well your kidneys are working.
 They include blood urea nitrogen (BUN), creatinine, and eGFR, which is a measure of how well your kidney is filtering different chemicals in the blood.
 Kidney tests are especially important if you are taking Viread (tenofovir disoproxil fumarate, or TDF) or any of the combination drugs that contain TDF.
-For more information on any of these HIV drugs, see our HIV Drug Chart.
+For more information on these HIV drugs, see our HIV Drug Chart.